Vitamin Benefits? Are there any?

 To maximize vitamin benefits and minimize risks, keep the below in mind.

 Wanting to Ensure you get the Benefits from Your Vitamins? - Tips for Maximizing Vitamin Benefits

 Check your proposed Multi-vitamin multi mineral to make sure, when combined with your dietary intake including fortified foods, you don’t exceed healthy levels.
 While sufficient amounts of vitamins are important, overdoing it can erase any vitamin benefits and, possibly, cause harm.

 As a rule, water soluble vitamins including Vitamins C and B are excreted in urine when consumed in excess.
 This is why it is hard to get too much and why they need to be replenished on a regular basis.

 By contrast, fat soluble vitamins including Vitamins D, E and A can potentially build up in the body, along with excess minerals, and intake should be monitored to avoid excess.

 The advantage of taking a quality well-balanced multi-vitamin mineral formula is to avoid vitamin or mineral excess or imbalance.

 The Government’s View on Mineral and Vitamin Benefits -Despite words to the contrary, the government agrees supplementation works.

 While the US government shies from endorsing vitamin and mineral supplements, it promotes and even requires fortification of food and has done so for years.
 Both government-mandated and voluntary fortification is widespread throughout the world.
-For more information on fortification worldwide click here.
+For more information on fortification in South Africa and worldwide click here.
 Fortification of the food supply is nothing less than supplementation.